sumaiyarimu22/immemorial/README.md

 Download or clone this repo and run the following command in the terminal:

 npm install
-or
-npm i
-View the app (Hosted on Netlify): transcendent-fox-f8e779.netlify.app/

 Tools:
 React.js, React Router, GSAP